LEARN JAPANESE WITH PIMSLEUR

 Kobe

-Kagoshima [鹿児島] - The city of the volcano
+Kagoshima [鹿児島] - The volcano city

 Besides the volcano you can visit Sengan-en park, amu plaza, tenmonkan, Shiroyama observatory and others.
 At the end of the day, you can relax at Sakurajima Nagisa Foot Spa Park.